 A special concert from Ana María Martínez

 Speaking of Carmen, our very own Carmen from 2017, Ana María Martínez, hosted and curated a recital special for our friends at Lyric Opera of Chicago that celebrated music of the Spanish-speaking world.
 The performance featured selections from Puerto Rico, Mexico, Cuba, Guatemala, Argentina, and Spain.
-Pasión Latina is available to stream for free below.
+Pasión Latina is available to stream for free below.- YouTube

 Bonus: Il Trovatore